mikechamberlain/magic-crop/README.md

 Why use this?
 Many apps don't allow you to save images to your camera roll.
 You _could_ work around this by taking a screenshot of the photo and manually cropping it using a third party app, like Photoshop Express.

+But that sucks.

-However, this library attempts to automate that process.
-Give it a screenshot containing a photo, and it will detect the cropping bounds of the photo and output a new HTML Canvas element containing the cropped image.
+This library attempts to automate the process.
+Give it a screenshot containing a photo, and it will magically detect the cropping bounds of the photo and output a new HTML Canvas element containing the cropped image.

 The algorithm is application/image agnostic and has been tested with screenshots taken from many different apps.